-Offering an appealing compensation plan is a great way to attract and retain employees, but a quality compensation plan includes not just a high salary but also an attractive benefits package.
-While there are lots of benefits you can include, one that is often overlooked is a Section 125 plan, also known as a cafeteria plan.
+While there are lots of benefits you can include in employee packages, one that is often overlooked is a Section 125 plan, also known as a cafeteria plan.
 Before you put together your benefits package, it is best to have a clear understanding of what these plans are, why they might benefit your company and how you can start one.

 What is a Section 125 plan (cafeteria plan)?